wakey001/Euro4-modern-classics/README.md

 ##### Features To Be Implemented
 I can envisage the site going in many directions as either a site with guides on common issues and how to fix them ,or a links to rare or discontinued parts.
 Or another possibility is to feature other models which are also becoming rare classics following the same trend as the other model featured.
 ##### Bugs
+##### Form
-Having an issue with my form submit box where I cannot seem to get it to change with the hover function.
+Had an issue with my form submit box where I cannot seem to get it to change with the hover function.
+This was resolved by changing the input type to button type.
+##### Mobile device usability
+On screen sizes under 450px a margin on the right was apparant .
+After hours of searching I consulted my mentor who narrowed it down to my hero-image not being wide enough.
+This was then corrected with a new hero image.